parsleyhealth/recruiting/systems-design/README.md

   support of this project.

-- Data flows and key state changes throughout this system necessary to accomplish all of the desired automated actions.
+- Data flows and key state changes throughout this system necessary to accomplish complex automated actions.
 E.g., when a patient requests an appointment, receives a message and views that message what happens where?

 - Key systems needed to provide analyses which leverage exogenous data.